DESIGN TECHNOLOGY

 Year 7

-Topic | Learning Outcomes | |
+| Topic | Learning Outcomes | |

-Health, Safety and Hygiene | To explain the principles of the 4C’s Cooking – Key Temperatures Chilling – Key Temperatures and Storage of food Cleaning – Washing up and Cleaning self and equipment Cross Contamination – Safe workspaces and clearing away To apply and independently demonstrate the principles of the 4C’s | |
+| Health, Safety and Hygiene & Food Safety Hygiene | To explain the principles of the 4C’s Cooking – Key Temperatures Chilling – Key Temperatures and Storage of food Cleaning – Washing up and cleaning self and equipment Cross Contamination – Safe workspaces and clearing away To apply and independently demonstrate the principles of the 4C’s To explore food bacteria.
+To apply food safe handling of high-risk foods.
+To apply accurate knife skills to a challenge task To practice using electrical equipment.
+To identify key allergens in food products.
+To demonstrate the safe handling of chicken.
+To demonstrate the application of 4C’s when handling high risk food independently. | |

 Year 8

-Topic | Learning Outcomes | |
+| Topic | Learning Outcomes | |

-Term 1 – 5 | Food Provenence: Origins and Sustainability 12 Weeks | To explain where food comes from.
-To create a dish using seasonal foods.
-To investigate farming methods.
-To analyse the impact of fair trade on food sustainability To use a fair-trade product in a dish.
+| Term 1 – 5 (taught on rotation) | Food Provenence: Origins | To explore where food comes from.
+To identify how farming impacts the environment To demonstrate safe use of shortening a pastry dough To create a dish using seasonal foods To investigate farming methods To identify the method of farming for the ingredients in a dish To identify the farming methods used within a dish To analyse the impact of fair trade on food sustainability To practice dovetailing two recipes To use a fair-trade ingredient in a dish.
 To promote the reduction of food waste.
-To design a dish to reduce food waste. |
+To identify the secondary processing used in making pasta.
+To demonstrate safe use of a pasta machine.
+To explain the importance of blind baking.
+To demonstrate safe use of baking beads within a practical.
+To design a dish to reduce food waste |

 Year 9

-Topic | Learning Outcomes | |
+| Topic | Learning Outcomes | |

-REVIT Design | To identify and calculate information required for construction projects To apply calculated information into creating a floor plan proposal To draw 2D plans of a construction design To draw elevations of a construction design To enhance designs with additional features to meet client’s needs To present 3D plans of the design proposal using REVIT | |
+| Construction and the Built Environment: The Green Hub Cafe, Nature Nest Pavilion | To analyse a client’s situation To interpret maps to advise client on potential planning concerns To explain the function of building elements To explore foundation types To assess the suitability of building structure type To recommend material use based on U-Values To analyse different types of sustainable technologies To identify and calculate information required for construction projects To apply calculated information into creating a floor plan proposal To draw 2D plans of a construction design To draw elevations of a construction design To enhance designs with additional features to meet client’s needs To present 3D plans of the design proposal using REVIT | |

-Years 10 & 11 – Food Preparation & Nutrition
+Years 10 & 11 – Food Preparation and Nutrition

 Year 10

-Topic | Learning Outcomes | |
+| Topic | Learning Outcomes | |

 Term 1 | Nutrient | Nutrients to be studies are Proteins, Fats, Carbohydrates, Minerals, Vitamins and Water For each nutrient, students will: Define the nutrient Explain the functions of the nutrient in the body Identify the main sources of the nutrient Describe the effects of a deficiency or an excess of the nutrient in the diet Calculate the amount of the nutrient needed every day for different life stages |

-Term 2 | Food Science and NEA 1 Practice | The purpose and function of cooking food, students will: Explain why food is cooking Categorise the methods of transferring heat to food Describe the different methods of cooking Evaluate the impact of cooking methods on food Discuss how to prepare and cook fruits and vegetables whilst conserving nutritional value.
+| Term 2 | Food Science and NEA 1 Practice | The purpose and function of cooking food, students will: Explain why food is cooking Categorise the methods of transferring heat to food Describe the different methods of cooking Evaluate the impact of cooking methods on food Discuss how to prepare and cook fruits and vegetables whilst conserving nutritional value.
 The scientific principles underlying processes used to prepare and cook foods and the working characteristics, function and chemical properties of the following: Proteins Carbohydrates Fats and Oils Raising Agents Fruits and Vegetables |

-Term 3 | Nutritional Needs and Health and NEA 2 Practice | Students will need to apply their nutrient knowledge to: Evaluate the nutritional needs of people at different life stages and with special dietary requirements (e.g. allergies) Explain what is meant by a healthy, balanced diet Demonstrate how to choose and interesting and varied diet Define energy, its function in the body, identify its source, describe the effects of a deficiency or an excess of energy and calculate the amount of energy needed every day for different life stages Conduct a nutritional analysis in order to plan and modify recipes to reflect a healthy diet Examine the relationship between diet, nutrition and health Describe major diet-related diseases and the risk factors for each disease |
+| Term 3 | Nutritional Needs and Health and NEA 2 Practice | Students will need to apply their nutrient knowledge to: Evaluate the nutritional needs of people at different life stages and with special dietary requirements (e.g. allergies) Explain what is meant by a healthy, balanced diet Demonstrate how to choose and interesting and varied diet Define energy, its function in the body, identify its source, describe the effects of a deficiency or an excess of energy and calculate the amount of energy needed every day for different life stages Conduct a nutritional analysis in order to plan and modify recipes to reflect a healthy diet Examine the relationship between diet, nutrition and health Describe major diet-related diseases and the risk factors for each disease |

 Term 4 | PPE and Food Safety | The safety of food that is studied includes the principles of food safety as well as food spoilage and contamination.
 Students will: Evaluate the impact that micro-organisms and enzymes have on food and how this affects safety Recognise the signs of food spoilage Explain how micro-organisms are used in the production of different food products Discover how bacterial contamination can occur and the impact this has on safety Advise on safe purchasing and storing of food Apply food safety principles to preparing, cooking and serving food |